MyreMylar/pygame_gui/docs/source/theme_reference/theme_button.rst

 :class:`UIButton <.UIButton>` accepts the following miscellaneous parameters in a 'misc' block:

+ - "**shape**" - Can be one of 'rectangle', 'rounded_rectangle' or 'ellipse'.
+Different shapes for this UI element.
+ - "**shape_corner_radius**" - Only used if our shape is 'rounded_rectangle'.
+It sets the radius used for the rounded corners.
  - "**border_width**" - the width in pixels of the border around the button.
 Defaults to 0.
  - "**shadow_width**" - the width in pixels of the shadow behind the button.
 Defaults to 0.
  - "**tool_tip_delay**" - time in seconds before a the buttons tool sip (if it has one) will appear.
 Default is "1.0".